carlesfernandez/yocto-geniux/README.md

 $ source ./oe-core/oe-init-build-env ./build ./bitbake
 ```

-At this point, you can modify the `conf/local.conf` file, add new recipes and
+At this point, you can modify the `conf/local.conf` file, add new recipes, and
 experiment as you want.
 The `nano` editor is available for that.
 When you are
 ready to build the image: